RagingTiger/RagingTiger.github.io/_posts/2018-12-08-format-disk-linux.md

 this partition.

 ### <a name="ext4"></a> [Formatting ext4](#toc)
-Finally we only to run a simple command to complete the reformatting of the drive, with new partition in the `ext4` format:
+Finally we only need to run a simple command to complete the reformatting of the drive, with a new partition in the `ext4` format:
 ```
 $ sudo mkfs.ext4 -L OPTIONAL_DISK_NAME /dev/sda1
 ```
-This will create the `ext4` file system on the partition at `/dev/sda1` we create earlier.
+This will create the `ext4` file system on the partition at `/dev/sda1` we created earlier.
 The `-L` flag will set the label of the partition to whatever you set as `OPTIONAL_DISK_NAME`.
-This optional and not necessary.
+This is optional and not necessary.

 ## <a name="sum"></a> [Summary](#toc)
 The drive is now completely reformatted with a fresh partition.
 You can now